vkostyanetsky/AuditLogSettings/README.md

 [Read this page in Russian](README-ru.md)

-It data processor to customize data history mechanism.
-Written for 8.3.16; supports exchange plans, constants, catalogs, documents, charts of characteristic types, charts of accounts, charts of compensation types, information registers, business processes and tasks.
+It is a data processor intended to customize data history mechanism of the 1C:Enterprise platform.
+Written for the 8.3.16 version; supports exchange plans, constants, catalogs, documents, charts of characteristic types, charts of accounts, charts of compensation types, information registers, business processes and tasks.

 ![Data History Settings (FirstBIT ERP)](Images/DataHistorySettings.png "Data History Settings (FirstBIT ERP)")